destanol/bootcamp/README.md

 # Bootcamp Team Project

 A two page site redesign of Purevolume.com.

-## Motoviation
+The article redesigned for functionality and

 ## Built With